varsharma-12/C3_SSO_setup_cfk/README.md

 Step 1 - Establish trust between the IdP and Confluent Platform

-You can sign up with a free trial on Azure   Microsoft Azure or login to Azure via Okta https://portal.azure.com/#home
+You can sign up with a free trial on Azure  Microsoft Azure

 1. Register OIDC client Application (Add Redirect URi once the CFK cluster is deployed )